 - 50 Words for Snow (2011)

-- Artistic License: She'll generally go with what makes a better story rather than the gospel truth; for example, 'Houdini' ends with the titular escapologist dying while performing a trick as his wife watches in horror and grief rather the truth of his death (which was due to peritonitis).
+- "Houdini" ends with the titular escapologist dying while performing a trick as his wife watches in horror and grief rather the truth of his death (which was due to peritonitis after being punched in the stomach).

 No thank you, spoil my diet, know your game!